Parish Office Hours This Week

 To the Parish cleaning team and volunteers for cleaning the Church this weekend.
 To all who made our Sunday Mass a wonderful celebration - Altar servers, Readers, Communion Ministers, Ushers, the Music team/ Choir, Sacristians/ Volunteers who set up for the Mass, the office staff and all.
 God bless you.

-USE OF CHURCH PREMISES AND YEAR PLANNER: Thanks to the Groups and Associations that have sent in their 2018 programs.
+USE OF CHURCH PREMISES AND YEAR PLANNER: The planner for December is on the notice boards, please check.
+If you are using the Halls for commercial or social program, you need to book with the office and sort out cleaning, damage, deposit and other hall charges.
+We thank the various Groups and Associations that have sent in their 2018 programs.
 Please note: Access to the Halls/Church will be restricted to bookings as indicated in the planner.

 Building Fund and the next phase of work: Thanks to Parishioners and friends for your contributions towards the building project.
 The design for the repairs of the external walls of the church is displayed on the notice board for your support.